AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 In order to sufficiently compare the performance, that'd be useful to understand how user would see it.

-# 2. Automation - benchmark for comparison between the solutions
+# 3. Automation - benchmark for performance comparison

 Profiling of the application provides significant benefits while investigating its behavior: resource consumption (CPU / RAM / Heap / off-heap), object allocation, state of threads.
 Using the objectives made based on such analysis, developers could enhance application performance and stability.